 Sectional Guide: Understanding Sectional Sofa Configurations

-Popular for their versatility, sectional sofas are composed of two or more finished pieces that come together to create an expansive seating arrangement for three or more people.
-Many sectionals seat 4 to 6 adults, with some seating as many as nine.
+Popular for their versatility, sectional sofas are composed of two, three, four or more finished pieces that come together to create an expansive seating arrangement for three or more people.
+Many types of sectionals seat 4 to 6 adults, with some seating as many as nine.

 There are a few reasons for the component nature of sectionals.
-Some are reconfigurable and customizable, allowing you to build the perfect fit for your space.
+Some are reconfigurable and customizable, allowing you different ways to arrange a sectional to build the perfect fit for your space.
 Others, though designed for one set configuration are still more generously sized than standard sofas.

 Available in contemporary, transitional and traditional styles, sectionals continue to gain popularity and offer ideal solutions in space-challenged apartments and expansive homes alike.
-Getting to the bottom of some of the confusing terminology and configuration options can help you find the best seating options for your living room.
+Seeing a diagram, or getting some of the confusing terminology and configuration options explained can help you find the best seating options for your living room.

-- Right Arm Facing (RAF) – this is any piece of a sectional that when you are facing it has an arm on the right side of the piece, this could apply to a chair (one cushion width), loveseat (two cushions), sofa (three cushions) or chaise.
+- Right Arm Facing (RAF) – this is any piece of a sectional that when you are facing it has an arm on the right side of the piece, this could apply to a small chair (single cushion width), loveseat (two cushions), 3 seat sofa (three cushions) or chaise.

 - Left Arm Facing (LAF) – any piece of a sectional that when you face it has an arm on the left side of the piece.